felias-fogg/dw-link/docs/manual.md

 I have added an additional command to the interface that re-downloads the binary to the target.
 This means that after a small change to the program, you do not have to fire the thing up again, but you simply reload the modified ELF file.

-Unfortunately, there is no Windows version yet.
-However, I will look into it when time permits.
+Unfortunately, there is no Windows version.
+And there is no straight-forward way to port *Gede*c to Windows.

 <a name="section6"></a>